sQu4rks/Misc/README.md

 Misc
 ====

-All kinds of patches und extensions, not big enough for there own repository
+All kinds of patches und extensions, not big enough for their own repository

 email
 =====